leafoliage/LccDownloader/README.md

 # LccDownloader
-A tool for downloading lccnet videos p.s. this is just 4 fun :D
+A tool for downloading lccnet videos
+(this is just 4 fun :D)

 ## Setup

-Pleas add `info.json` under root directory once you cloned this repo with following information:
+Pleas add `info.json` with following information under root directory once you cloned this repo:

 ```
 {